securitytxt/security-txt/draft-foudil-securitytxt.md

 For HTTP servers, a "security.txt" file MUST only apply to the domain or IP address in the URI used to retrieve it, not to any of its subdomains or parent domains.

-For file systems, a "security.txt" file MUST only apply to the folder in which it is located, and not to any of its parent or sibling folders.
+A "security.txt" file that is found in a file system MUST only apply to the folder in which it is located and that folder's subfolders.
+The file does not apply to any of the folder's parent or sibling folders.
-However, it will apply to all subfolders.

 Some examples appear below: